-- Not completing assigned work or logging on to school systems - No contact from children or families - Seeming more withdrawn during any class check-ins or video calls.
+- · Not completing assigned work or logging on to school systems - No contact from children or families - · Seeming more withdrawn during any class check-ins or video calls. - Pupil welfare surveys will also be used to support.

 6. Online Safety

 The use of IT based distance learning packages also puts students at a greater risk as more time is spent on line.